rupert648/pert.dev/blog/content/posts/aws-lambda-hashmap-bug.md

 Haha...
 I thought to myself, I have an easy solution, another in-mem cache!
 We'll just use a hashmap, store each value by its tag name, and boom, before making subsequent calls to the CMS we'll just check this HashMap for the value and return this early.
 This worked great!
 I halved the number of calls to this CMS and got a pat on the back.
 Nice.

 However, my mind had been ruined from months of working under the "single request single lifetime" type of programming which some of you might also have been sucked into whilst working in a serverless environment, and so carelessly put this hashmap globally, rather than attaching it to the context of the request.
 Silly me.

-In my defence this got through approvals from three senior code reviewers, so I delegate all fault of course.

 As I said, the cache key into this HashMap was just the label of the content requested from the CMS.
 But to make life easy, the label was the same between languages, only content differed based on the aforementioned headers.
 So you can probably see where this was going...